Debbie Lee Piano Studio

 Oregon Suzuki Assn.
 (OSA)

 Debbie Lee has been teaching piano since 1991 and currently maintains an active studio in Camas, WA.
-She teaches private piano lessons to students from the age of five to retired adults.
+She teaches private piano lessons to students from the age of five to adults.
 Students in Debbie Lee Piano Studio receive well-rounded music education and have been recognized for their natural technique that produces a great tone and sensitive understanding of the repertoire.